The Legend of Sword and Fairy: Six Realms

 There is an alternate realm parallel to the human world, where the soul of deceased humans and beasts enter as ghosts awaiting transmigration.
 This is the Ghost Realm (鬼界), which access to the Hansui Spring and was initially governed by deities appointed by Fuxi, until the truce of the Three Races severed any further business with Heaven.
-The entrance to this realm is located at Fengdu, which leads to the its capital Youdu (幽都), ruled by King Yan and his court of Underworld bureaucrats.
-Outside Youdu there are lawless lands beyond the control of even King Yan, and some of the ghosts gang up to autonomously rule their own clans.
+The entrance to this realm is located at Fengdu, which leads to its capital Youdu (幽都), ruled by Yanluo Wang and his court of Underworld bureaucrats.
+Outside Youdu there are lawless lands beyond the control of even Yanluo Wang, and some of the ghosts gang up to autonomously rule their own clans.

-Additionally, some rare talented humans habe managed to achieve longevity, eternal youth and even immortality through self-cultivation and spiritual training, and thus become saints.
+Additionally, some rare talented humans have managed to achieve longevity, eternal youth and even immortality through self-cultivation and spiritual training, and thus become saints.
 Vast majority of these immortal humans still live on Earth, usually dwelling in remote wilderness that accrete significant amount of clean qi known as grotto-heavens, and are commonly called "Earthly saints" (地仙).
 A very small proportion of saints have obtained transcendence and left their mortal body behind, migrating to an ethereal realm halfway between Heaven and Earth known as the Saint Realm (仙界).
 The process that these transcendent immortals, known as the "Heavenly saints" (天仙), leave the mortal realm is called "feathering flight" (羽化飛升).